andrewsingleton2/Active-Directory/README.md

 • Installed Windows Server 2019

-## Steps:
+# Steps:

+## Installing Windows Server 2019:

-1st: Download the Windows Server 2019 ISO disk and create the VM in VirtualBox, this will be your Domain Controller.
+1st Step: Download the Windows Server 2019 ISO disk and create the VM in VirtualBox, this will be your Domain Controller.

 ![image](https://github.com/andrewsingleton2/Active-Directory/assets/150304510/3c117755-b5f5-4965-b6f8-4b1f376a8e1b)